-Given the surge of seniors living our their lives at home, who want to remain independent, we put together 4 tips to help the elderly live safely and autonomously.
+Given the surge of seniors who are living at home and want to remain independent, we put together 4 tips to help the elderly live safely and autonomously.

 Surveillance cameras can be installed with little work inside and outside your home.
 Seniors who get help from caregivers or hired help, may benefit from having a second set of eyes.
 Many surveillance cameras are equipped to record audio and video.
 If your loved one lives alone, you can set up cameras to view in real time on your smart phone or a computer.